 However, if you want to avoid being hit on the head with a Frisbee whilst you try to achieve an English tan, then I would avoid these four, particularly during school holidays.

 I would also avoid Alum Bay, which is more of a busy attraction than a beach to spend the day on.
-During school holidays I’d also avoid any of the beaches which sit alongside holiday parks, like the stunningly-pretty Whitecliff Bay.
+During school holidays I’d also avoid any of the beaches that sit alongside holiday parks, like the stunningly-pretty Whitecliff Bay.

 However, if you want to avoid being hit on the head with a Frisbee whilst you try to achieve an English tan, then I would avoid these four, particularly during school holidays.

 I would also avoid Alum Bay, which is more of a busy attraction than a beach to spend the day on.
-During school holidays I’d also avoid any of the beaches which sit alongside holiday parks, like the stunningly-pretty Whitecliff Bay.
+During school holidays I’d also avoid any of the beaches that sit alongside holiday parks, like the stunningly-pretty Whitecliff Bay.

 There are several alternative beaches which aren’t so family-friendly where you can carve out a little bit of peace and quiet, even on a busy day.